defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 | :--------------------------------------- | :---------------------------------------- | :--------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ![pho_psp3000.jpg](/img/pho_psp3000.jpg) | <li>MasterBoy v2.10</li><li>TA-090v2</li> | ![wf_psp.png](/img/wf_psp.png)<br>![sg_psp.png](/img/sg_psp.png)<br>![dc_psp.png](/img/dc_psp.png) | SNDTEST.lsdsng<audio controls preload="none"><source src="/snd/sndtest_psp.ogg"><a href="/snd/sndtest_psp.ogg"> .ogg</a></audio><br>Happy Hippo<audio controls preload="none"><source src="/snd/happyhippo_psp.ogg"><a href="/snd/happyhippo_psp.ogg"> .ogg</a></audio> |
 | ![pho_psp1000.jpg](/img/pho_psp1000.jpg) | <li>Homer's RIN</li><li>TA-081</li> | ![wf_psp1000.png](/img/wf_psp1000.png)<br>![sg_psp1000.png](/img/sg_psp1000.png)<br>![dc_psp1000.png](/img/dc_psp1000.png) | SNDTEST.lsdsng<audio controls preload="none"><source src="/snd/sndtest_psp1000.ogg"><a href="/snd/sndtest_psp.ogg"> .ogg</a></audio><br>Happy Hippo<audio controls preload="none"><source src="/snd/happyhippo_psp1000.ogg"><a href="/snd/happyhippo_psp1000.ogg"> .ogg</a></audio> |

+### CONCLUSION

+This page as a reference is already helpful enough to give you a good idea on what units are desirable, especially if you don't have access to such units in the first place, but at the end of the day, it is imperative that you do not trust this page (or any other for that matter) in blind faith.
+I highly recommend that you test your sound setups yourself.
+Even if you don't have the physical units, you can use the recordings provided. **Verify that what you see is what you get**. **Gauge whether the recordings (or your own hardware) sound fine or not on loudspeakers for your needs**.
+If you end up with different results compared to what I have on my page (this will be especially be noticeable with capacitor mods), please get in touch with me! <a href="/lsdj/gbhwsoundrec.zip">Source files required for hardware recordings</a>

 ### NOTES

 If you would like to help contribute more sound data, please do not hesitate to get in touch with me via <a href="mailto:aquellex@f0xpa.ws" target="_blank">e-mail</a>, <a href="https://twitter.com/Aquellex" target="_blank">Twitter</a>, or join the discussion in <a href="https://discord.io/psgcabal" target="_blank">The PSG Cabal</a> Discord server in #technical for more details.